Center for Undergraduate Research in Viterbi Engineering (CURVE) Fellowship

 - Open to: CURVE First-Time Researchers

-- Preferred Skillsets: Python programming
+- Preferred Skillsets: Chemistry and biology

 - Open to: CURVE First-Time Researchers

-- Preferred Skillsets: Python, Pytorch
+- Preferred Skillsets: Chemistry and biology

 - Open to: CURVE First-Time Researchers

-- Preferred Skillsets: PyTorch and Python required
+- Preferred Skillsets: Chemistry and biology

 - Open to: CURVE First-Time Researchers